 Separate the onion slices.
 Toss them in the flour with a pinch of salt and a grind of black pepper.
 Heat a splash of oil in a frying pan on high heat.
 Once really hot, fry the onion until coloured and crispy, then transfer to some kitchen paper.

 Once the coconut dal has thickened and the lentils are cooked, taste for seasoning and add salt and black pepper if needed.
 Stir in the remaining coriander.
 Serve in big bowls with the roasted butternut squash, onion textures and pumpkin seeds stacked on top.
-Mop up with a piece of warm flatbread.
+Mop up with a piece of warm tortilla.
 Enjoy!